 Short-term Care Quality

-Compounding its elite accomplishments in other areas, we awarded this facility a score of A- for its short-term care score.
-Short-term care grades are based on the facility's quantity of skilled nursing services.
-This means a vast spectrum of services, spanning from registered nurses to physical and speech therapists, not to mention other forms of therapy.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not all facilities employs these types of nurses.
-However, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
-The final metric we looked at in this category is the number of patients who were able to leave the facility and return to the community.
-We found that 0 percent of this facility's residents returned home.
+Among the reasons we rated this nursing home so well is that it received a dominant short-term care score.
+Indeed, short-term care ended up being its second highest category grade.
+In that category, we gave this nursing home a grade of A. Short-term care ratings are meaningful for patients looking for rehabilitation.
+Rehabilitation usually utilizes more skilled nursing services.
+This includes a vast range of nursing services, spanning from registered nurses to physical and speech therapists, as well as other variations of therapy.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not every facility employs these types of nurses.
+On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
+Finally, we considered the number of residents who were able to return to the community from this facility.
+We found that 0 percent of this nursing home's patients returned home.

 Does this page answer your questions about Garfield County Nursing Home?

-This facility is also strong in the area of nursing, where it received a grade of B+.
-It outperformed most nursing homes in this category.
-Our nursing grade is primarily based on a facility's level of nurse staffing.
-This nursing home averages 0.6 hours of nursing care per resident per day.
+Another one of this facility's impressive category grades came in the area of nursing care.
+We awarded them one of our better scores in that area, with a grade of B+.
+In computing our nursing ratings, we weigh both nursing hours and the levels of licensure of those nurses.
+This nursing home provides 0.5 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can frequently be avoided if more nurses aids and better safety protocols are in place.
+This nursing home performed well in this area.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can typically be avoided if more nurses aids and better safety protocols are in place.